digital-blueprint/handbook/docs/frameworks/frontend/dev/coding_standard.md

 * [ESLint](https://eslint.org/) - a static code analyzer
 * [Prettier](https://prettier.io/) - an opinionated code formatter
+* [i18next Parser](https://github.com/i18next/i18next-parser) - a tool for automatically maintaining translation files
 * [Typescript](https://www.typescriptlang.org/) - a type checker for Javascript (and its own langauge, but we only use the type checking part)

 To invoke the tools:

-* `npm lint` - will run eslint on the project and warn on errors
+* `npm eslint` - will run eslint on the project and warn on errors
+* `npm eslint:fix` - will run eslint on the project and try to fix errors
+* `npm prettier` - will error out on any formatting issues
-* `npm format` - will reformat the project using both eslint and prettier
+* `npm prettier:fix` - will reformat the project
+* `npm i18next` - will error out on any translation issues
+* `npm i18next:fix` - will fix translation issues if possible
 * `npm tsc` - will run the type checker on the project

+There are grouped commands for the tools, so you can run all of them at once:

+* `npm check` - will run eslint, prettier and i18next
+* `npm fix` - will run eslint, prettier and i18next and try to fix all issues

 ## Static Type Checking